daniCodes1/daniCodes1/README.md

 ### Welcome! 👋 :otter:
 I'm Dani, a third year computer science student at UBC.

-I'm currently working on a personal website, which will help you get to know me better.
+I'm currently working on a [personal website](https://daniCodes1.github.io), which will help you get to know me better.
-Super excited, there is so much more to come!

 Want to reach out?
-I'm available by [email](mailto:danirenn16@gmail.com) :)
+I'm available by [email](mailto:danirenn16@gmail.com) 🫶

 <!--
 **daniCodes1/daniCodes1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.